Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

    4. If third-party auditing is used, verify `auditor_tree_head` with the steps described in {{auditing}}.
-5. Verify that the commitment in the terminal search step opens to `SearchValue.value` with opening `SearchValue.opening`.
+5. Verify that the commitment in the terminal search step opens to `SearchResponse.value` with opening `SearchResponse.opening`.

-Provided that the above verification is successful, users decode the encoded `UpdateValue` structure in `SearchValue.value`.
-Depending on the deployment mode of the Transparency Log, the `UpdateValue` may or may not require additional verification, specified in {{update-format}}, before its contents may be consumed.
+Depending on the deployment mode of the Transparency Log, the `value` field may or may not require additional verification, specified in {{update-format}}, before its contents may be consumed.

 To be able to later perform monitoring, users retain the claimed position of the key's first occurrence in the log, `SearchProof.position`.
 They also retain, for